 Automatic washers spin as part of the wash cycle prior to the rinse and spin cycles.
 If your machine is not spinning there may be an issue with the lid switch.
-This is a guide about washing machine not spinning during wash cycle.
+This is a page about washing machine not spinning during wash cycle.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.